 “I didn’t know a lot about CBD until May when I tore my MCL and broke my hand.
 I had surgery and I couldn’t even move my fingers, let alone make a fist.
 As an MMA fighter that was tough.
 Receptra Targeted Topical is my favorite product.
 I get bumps and bruises all the time.
 I take the droppers before and after workouts.
 It helps ease recovery for my body.” – Jose “Shorty” Torres (Professional MMA Fighter)

 Sometimes it is just tough to get out of that funk.
-When envisioning cannabis for its mood-boosting properties, what commonly comes to mind is a picture of stoned hippy characters without a care in the world.
-Again, CBD does not have the psychoactive effects of THC, so it will not get you high.
+When envisioning cannabis for mood-boosting properties, what commonly comes to mind is a picture of stoned hippy characters without a care in the world.
+Again, CBD does not have the psychoactive effects of THC, so it will not get you high in normal servings.

-Sleep disorders are surprisingly common, with 60 million adults in the U.S. affected on average.
-The underlying cause of sleep disorders is often related to something that is not the actual sleep.
+Sleep issues are surprisingly common, with 60 million adults in the U.S. affected on average.
+The underlying cause is often related to something that is not the actual sleep.
 Common issues are pain and discomfort or stress and anxiousness.
-Many have found CBD effective in assisting with sleep issues.
+Many have found CBD effective in assisting with getting better rest.
 In smaller doses, CBD actually interacts with the same receptors as caffeine, causing alertness.
-The effects of CBD on sleep for the general population, without underlying issues, may stem from its ability to assist the body in achieving homeostasis (balance).
-Read more on the science behind CBD for sleep HERE.
+The effects of CBD on restfulness for the general population, without underlying issues, may stem from its ability to assist the body in achieving homeostasis (balance).
+Read more on the science behind CBD for rest HERE.

 “I wish I would have had Receptra CBD back when I was playing, there were many nights after playing that I got no sleep and it would have been awesome to have Receptra.
 It helps me to sleep so my body could heal, I see how it has helped me now and it probably would have extended my career.” -Scott Parker Retired NHL Enforcer, Stanley Cup Winner

 CBD has shown useful in combating stomach discomfort.
 This could be from sickness, a long night of drinking, or anything else that may make you want to lose your lunch.
-There are a number of studies specifically directed to the effectiveness of CBD for easing stomach discomfort for chemotherapy patients.
+There are a number of studies specifically directed to the effectiveness of CBD for easing stomach discomfort for those with advanced health concern.
 The federally operated U.S. National Cancer Institute has even boasted CBD’s effectiveness in calming the stomach.
 See what the science behind CBD says about its effect on an upset stomach HERE.

 The U.S government has patented CBD as a neuroprotectant.
 Neuroprotectants are defined as substances that help shield the nerves from damage or death.